wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 1. Once you are done, make sure that Liberty and Visual Studio Code is not running.

-2. Delete the Student folder via command:
+2. Delete the Student folder via the command:

         rm -rf ~/Student